What Is Restless Leg Syndrome?

 There is an increased chance of you falling into the abyss of RLS if you have the following underlying diseases:

-Iron deficiency anemia is a common condition that may be linked to restless leg syndrome.
+Iron deficiency anaemia is a common condition that may be linked to restless leg syndrome.
 According to a study, intravenous administration of iron into RLS patients showed improvements.
-This indicates that iron deficiency anemia can be a risk factor for the syndrome.
+This indicates that iron deficiency anaemia can be a risk factor for the syndrome.

 Kidney Failure